hmziqrs/flutter-ui-designs/README.md

 - There are 2 entry files for this project `main.dart` & `main.mobile.dart`.
 It was necessary because I'm using Firebase analytics and crashlytics and there isn't desktop support for Firebase yet.
 - `Navigator.dart` is responsible for managing routes, handles custom transition, pass parameter in screens and control navigation with keyboard shortcuts.
 - `UI.dart` provides constant for building responsive UI.
-- `blocs/` Initially I was going to implement Rest APIs but that seemed unnecessary & a lot of work So I'll probably remove `blocs/` in future.
 - `configs/AppDimensions.dart` this is the magical file.
 It provides the app with:
   - My custom size unit based on device's width, height & pixel density.
   - Responsive containers.